Skip to content Skip to footer

 Inset Cabinets

-Inset cabinetry is where the doors and drawers fit neatly inside the cabinet frame creating minimal spacing between the cabinet components.
-The entire cabinet frame can be seen and hardware is needed to open and close the doors.
+Inset cabinetry is where the doors and drawers fit neatly inside the cabinet frame, creating minimal spacing between the cabinet components.
+The entire cabinet frame can be seen, and hardware is needed to open and close the doors.
 This is a popular door style for many of our clients.

 Frameless Cabinets